-Compass Variance Map
+Compass Variance Zone Map

-• Perform Compass Calibration
+• Compass Calibration

-Press the "Calibration" button on the touchscreen to change this setting.
-This compass is self-calibrating, which eliminates the need to manually reset the compass.
-When the vehicle is new, the compass may appear erratic until it is calibrated.
-You may also calibrate the compass by pressing the "ON" button on the touchscreen and completing one or more 360-degree turns (in an area free from large metal or metallic objects).
-The compass will now function normally.
+Press "Compass Calibration" on the touchscreen to enter calibration.
+To start calibration of the compass, press the "YES" button on the touchscreen and complete one or more 360-degree turns (in an area free from large metal or metallic objects).
+A message will appear on the touchscreen when the compass has been successfully calibrated